Revolution of the Daleks: Plot

 The Doctor sends out a Dalek reconnaissance signal, which reaches a death squad of Daleks.
 The death squad Daleks eliminate the reconnaissance Daleks because they do not consider them pure Dalek due to them having traces of human DNA.
 Impressed by their intelligence, Robertson decides to make an alliance with the Daleks and reveals that the Doctor actually summoned them.
 Jack, Graham, and Ryan infiltrate the Dalek ship to rig it with explosives.
 The Doctor tricks the Daleks into the other TARDIS where it is set to collapse on itself and be transported to the Void to be destroyed.
 Robertson weakly claims he was acting as a "decoy" by betraying the Doctor, before using his encounter with the Daleks to restore his public reputation.

 After Jack leaves to catch up with Gwen Cooper, the Doctor prepares to resume travelling with her companions.
 However, Ryan announces his decision to stay on Earth and Graham elects to remain with his grandson.
 They sadly part ways with the Doctor, who gifts them with psychic paper.
 The Doctor and Yaz continue their adventures together, while Ryan and Graham decide to use their new psychic paper to investigate strange phenomena on Earth.
 Ryan and Graham first attempt to help Ryan ride a bicycle as they did before meeting the Doctor and see a vision of Grace O'Brien watching over them.

-Cultural references
+Outside references

 The Doctor refers to the imprisoned Ood and Sycorax as Bonnie and Clyde.

 During her captivity, the Doctor quotes the first sentence of Harry Potter and the Philosopher's Stone to herself as a bedtime story.

 Robertson appears on Newsnight to explain his encounter with the Daleks at the end of the episode, with its host Emily Maitlis making an uncredited cameo as herself.